|

 94-95 Honda Accord Ignition Timing Adjustment

-Adjustment for the Accord is similar to the Prelude described above, with exception that timing marks are located on the timing belt cover itself and the service connector is located somewhere else.
-It is located under the glove compartment, as shown below:
+Adjustment for the Honda Accord is similar to the Prelude described above, with the exception that timing marks are located on the timing belt cover itself and the service connector is located under the glove compartment, as shown below:

 92-95 Civic Ignition Timing Adjustment

-Again, the Civic procedure is no different from the two above.
-As in the Accord, ignition timing marks are located on the timing belt cover itself.
-The ignition check connector is located different.
-You will find it on the right side (passenger’s side) kick panel, near the ecu.
+The Civic procedure is no different from the two above.
+Like in the Honda Accord, ignition timing marks are located on the timing belt cover itself.
+The ignition check connector is located on the right side (passenger’s side) kick panel, near the ECU.
 Check the drawing below for location:

-On the above picture, the red mark is 15 degrees BTDC, while the white mark is TDC (0 degrees BTDC).
+On the picture above, the red mark is 15 degrees BTDC, while the white mark is TDC (0 degrees BTDC).
 If colors are faded, you may clean the area from dirt and/or grease and highlight each with white and red chalk, so it shines through the timing light.
 Remember that the last mark at the right should be the white one (TDC).

 Hi, interesting post.
 I have been wondering about this topic,so thanks for writing.
 I’ll certainly be subscribing to your blog.